dannyjwan/f1-fun/README.md

 ## This module contains utility functions for working with FastF1 Python library.

-### compare_laps(): It automates session loading, lap time analysis, circuit plotting, and telemetry comparison between the fastest laps of two drivers during a session.
+### compare_race_laps(): It automates session loading, telemetry comparison, and plots track dominance between two drivers for a given lap of the race.
-- Retrieves and compares the fastest laps of two drivers.
 - Visualizes
-  - Circuit layout
   - Side-by-side telemetry plots:
     - Brake Input
     - Speed (km/h)